RobertWetzler/ZeldaRemade/README.md

 ## Known Bugs
 - When Link attacks with his sword facing upwards, he moves slightly downwards instead of staying in the same position
 - When Link takes damage, he ignores collision with blocks.
-- Link's bounding box is too large so he his head intersects with blocks causing clunky collision.
+- Link's bounding box is too large so he his head intersects with blocks above causing clunky collision.
 - Enemies do not collide with moveable blocks.
 - The animation of throwing sword sometimes shown abnormally (flash then disappear)
 - When Link attacked by fireballs by Dragons, sometimes the fireballs will be accitentally frozen for a while